-This course will present graphic design techniques, principles of page layout and design, and electronic publishing terminology and applications to create a variety of documents such as flyers, brochures, newsletters, and business cards using advanced features of word processing software.
-Prerequisite: BOT 1143 Word Processing or consent of instructor.
+This course will present graphic design techniques, principles of page layout and design, and electronic publishing terminology and applications to create a variety of documents such as flyers, brochures, newsletters, and business cards using advanced features of desktop publishing software.
+Prerequisite: BOT 1243 Microsoft Word II or consent of instructor.
 2 hours lecture, 2 hours lab.